-- Description: You are charged based on the amount of monthly outbound data transfer on the edge
+- Description: You are billed for the monthly outbound data transfer of DCDN points of presence (POPs) based on tiered pricing.

 - Billable item: data transfer.